-p.
+- p.
 Foster Care Maintenance Payments.
-Payments to cover the cost of providing food, clothing, shelter, daily supervision, school supplies, personal incidentals, liability insurance with respect to a foster child or young adult, and reasonable visitation.
-In the case of institutional care, the term includes the reasonable costs of administration and operation of the facility, which are necessary to provide the items listed in the preceding sentence.
+Payments to cover the cost of providing food, clothing, shelter, daily supervision, child care costs for working foster parent(s), school supplies, personal incidentals, liability insurance with respect to a foster child or young adult, reasonable travel to the child's home for visitation, and reasonable travel for the child to remain in school in which the child is enrolled at the time of placement.
+In the case of institutional care, the term includes the reasonable costs of administration and operation of the facility, which are necessary to provide the items listed in the preceding sentence. - q.

-q.
 Intermediary.
 An attorney who is licensed or authorized to practice in Florida and who is placing or intends to place a child for adoption, including placing children born in another state with citizens of this state or country or placing children born in this state with citizens of another state or country.
-This is often referred to as independent adoption.
+This is often referred to as independent adoption. - r.

-r.
 Investigation TANF.
-A determination of Temporary Assistance for Needy Families (TANF) eligibility for a victim child who is a subject of a child protective investigation.
+A determination of Temporary Assistance for Needy Families (TANF) eligibility for a victim child who is a subject of a child protective investigation. - s.

-s.
 Medicaid.
-A state administered federal program of medical assistance funded under Title XIX of the Social Security Act that provides basic health care to various coverage groups.
+A state administered federal program of medical assistance funded under Title XIX of the Social Security Act that provides basic health care to various coverage groups. - t.

-t.
 Need.
-Refers to the financial need of the child or young adult and/or family.
+Refers to the financial need of the child or young adult and/or family. - u.

-u.
 Non-Recurring Adoption Expenses.
-The reasonable and necessary adoption fees, court costs, attorney fees, and other expenses, up to \$1000, which are directly related to the legal adoption of a child with special needs, which are not incurred in violation of state or federal law, and which have not been reimbursed from other sources or funds.
+The reasonable and necessary adoption fees, court costs, attorney fees, and other expenses, up to \$1000, which are directly related to the legal adoption of a child with special needs, which are not incurred in violation of state or federal law, and which have not been reimbursed from other sources or funds. - v.

-v.
 Non-Recurring Guardianship Expenses.
-The reasonable and necessary guardianship fees, court costs, attorney fees, and other expenses, up to \$2000, which are directly related to obtaining legal guardianship of a child, which are not incurred in violation of state or federal law, and which have not been reimbursed from other sources or funds.
+The reasonable and necessary guardianship fees, court costs, attorney fees, and other expenses, up to \$2000, which are directly related to obtaining legal guardianship of a child, which are not incurred in violation of state or federal law, and which have not been reimbursed from other sources or funds. - w.

-w.
 Out-of-Home Care.
 Twenty-four hour out-of-home care for children or young adults placed away from their parents or guardians and for whom the Department has placement and care responsibility.